 Statistical Analyses - BEN

 Standardized mean differences (SMD) between pre-treatment and 12+ month post-treatment cognitive impairment measures is modeled with a multilevel mixed effects model.
 Cognitive domain is modeled as a fixed effect, with one effect size for each of the 8 domains.
 In our meta-analysis, we have multiple SMDs from each study (one for each cognitive test reported).
 Instead of modeling the random effect as a single parameter (as we would if we only had one observed SMD per study), we partition the random effect into variance components for observed SMD i and for study.
 The two variance components allow for the computation of an intraclass correlation.[20]
 In addition, study-level mean age is included as a covariate.
-Age is centered around a mean of 50.7.
-Mathematically, the model is represented as y i = ∑ j = 1 β j x i , domain j + γ age x i , age + σ i + σ study.
-A second model to estimate a global SMD is y i = β + γ age x i , age + σ i + σ study.
+Age is centered around a mean of 50.9.
+Mathematically, the model is represented as

+yi=j=1βjxi, domain j+γagexi, age+σi+τstudy

+A second model to estimate a global SMD is

+yi=β+γagexi, age+σi+τstudy

-Models were estimated using the rma.mv() function from the metafor package for R.
+Models were estimated using the rma.mv() function from the metafor package for R 3.2.2.
+Full details of the analysis can be found at https://github.com/benjamin-chan/AEAfterBreastCaACT#cognitive-impairment.

 14. Risk of bias in individual studies Describe anticipated methods for assessing risk of bias of individual studies, including whether this will be done at the outcome or study level, or both; state how this information will be used in data synthesis